luiscarlin/react-spikes/hooks/README.md

 ## What are React Hooks?
 - They let you use state and lifecycle methods in a functional component
+- They allow you to share stateful logic accross components.
+This prevents "wrapper hell" -

 ## Why use them?